 Pre-Consultation

 It is strongly recommended that you contact Conservation Halton prior to submitting an application for permit, so that we can provide you with direction on the information, studies and fees that will be needed for the application, as well as the timeline required to review your application.
-To facilitate the pre-consultation meeting, you should submit as much information about your proposed works as possible prior to the meeting (e.g. concept plan, when and how work will take place, etc.)
+To facilitate the pre-consultation meeting, you should submit as much information about your proposed works as possible prior to the meeting (e.g., concept plan, when and how work will take place, etc.)

 Permit Application

 Once a pre-consultation meeting occurs and a permit application is submitted, we will either confirm that the application is complete, or provide you with a written list of missing or incomplete information.
-We aim to provide this confirmation within 21 days.
+We will provide this confirmation within 21 days.
 Once all information has been submitted and the application is deemed complete, we aim to complete a review of the application within four weeks.
 However, under certain circumstances, review times may be longer.

 Study Checklists